t-kalinowski/promptdown/README.md

 Tool calls and tool call results are fully visible in the LLM response, (needless to say, as plain text).
-You can edit the tool calls and results before submitting subsequent turns, including re-evaluating tool calls by converting them to dynamic code chunks, or just deleting them.
+You can edit the tool calls and results before submitting subsequent turns.
+You can convert a tool call into a dynamic code chunks to iterate on tool call, or you can just delete them if they're no longer relevant.

 To submit a context for completion, you can run `promptdown::run_chat_sheet()` (Recommended to bind to keyboard shortcut